go-spatial/tegola/README.md

 #### SQL Debugging
 The following environment variables can be used for debugging:

-`SQL_DEBUG` specify the type of SQL debug information to output.
+`TEGOLA_SQL_DEBUG` specify the type of SQL debug information to output.
 Currently support two values:

 - `LAYER_SQL`: print layer SQL as they are parsed from the config file.
 - `EXECUTE_SQL`: print SQL that is executed for each tile request and the number of items it returns or an error.